jbarbam/SPFx/webparts/who-is-who/README.md

 ## Using web part in SharePoint

 1. Go to a site where you want to test the web part.
 We did deploy web part using the tenant scoped deployment option, so it will be available on any site.
-1. Create a new modern page to the site or edit existing page
+1. Create a new modern page to the site or edit existing page.
-1. Use search term `Who` in the web part picker to find your web part
+1. Use search term `Who` in the web part picker to find your web part.

     ![web part picker](./assets/who-is-who-webpart-picker.png)

-1. Choose **WhoIsWho** from the list and notice how the web part renders the latest five emails from the current user using information from the Microsoft Graph API
+1. Choose **WhoIsWho** from the list and notice how the web part renders all tenant users using information from the Microsoft Graph API.

    ![web part](./assets/who-is-who-webpart.png)